 Dachshund Health Problems

-When it comes to eating, dachshunds can suffer from terrible bloating due to have such as deep chest (also known as a keel).
+When it comes to eating, dachshunds can suffer from terrible bloating due to having such a deep chest (also known as a keel).
 If you notice that your sausage dog is having bloating issues when eating their food then switch to another food that is easy to digest.
-On top of this, be sure not to exercise them of over excite them before eating as this will cause bloating too.
+On top of this, be sure not to exercise them off overexcite them before eating as this will cause bloating too.

 The most common health issue for dachshunds is their backs with intervertebral disk disease (IVDD) being the most common.
 Thankfully, many charities are gathering money to help pay for troubled dachshunds but it is an issue that affects almost a quarter of all sausage dogs.
 To prevent back issues, it is crucial you maintain a strict diet and measure the food so they are getting the correct amount for their build.